vmaineng/Tiny-Task/README.md

 ## Setup
 To render this project on your computer:
 1. Clone the GitHub repository locally to your computer
+2. Start the backend, type the command $rails server in the terminal line.
-2. Navigate to the client fodler.
+3. Navigate to the client fodler.
 In the command line, type the following:
 $npm install and start.

 ## Code Example
 ## Ruby on Rails